 McMurry's rates.
-Fees assessed by PHSSN each semester and charged to the student account which includes but not limited to the following:
+Cash draw checks will not be disbursed until PHSSN billing has been processed and the student's account reflect the actual PHSSN fees and tuition charges.
+Fees assessed by PHSSN each semester are charged to the student account which includes but not limited to the following: